A Worldsheet Derivation of the Classical Off-shell Boundary Action for the Dilaton in Half-Space: Discussion

-equals the $N$-th moment of the half-normal distribution for the absolute value of a random variable $|X|$.
-We will comment on the relationship between the two quantities as well as the relationship between the string's zero and nonzero mode to reflected Brownian motion and one-dimensional random walks in spaces with a totally reflecting barrier.
-We begin first by defining the half-normal distribution and its main properties.
+corresponds to the $N$-th moment of the half-normal distribution for the random variable $|X|$.
+We will then discuss the relationship between the two quantities and make observations that connect them to the theory of reflected Brownian motion (RBM) and one-dimensional random walks in spaces with a reflecting barrier.
+We begin by defining the half-normal distribution and its key properties.